jan-kasi/school-notes/notes/05 Exam technique.md

 (text)->(arg/conc)->(explain/unpack)
 ```

-### Examiners complaints
+### Examiner's complaints
 - No reference to the text
 - No philosophical vocabulary
 - Failure to ATQ precisely and directly
 - Simple explanation, no detailed development showing understanding
 ### structure
 - intro
-1. define key terms
+1. Define key terms
-2. explain the context the terms appear in (cite) and the importance of them within the M
+2. Explain the context the terms appear in (cite) and the importance of them within the M

 - central explanation: 3 paragraphs
-3. state one way it's found in M
+3. State one way it's found in M
-4. clear link to question
+4. Clear link to question
-5. references to the text
+5. Add references to the text
-6. explain Descartes specific terminology
+6. Terminology from Descartes' explained
-7. elaborate on relevance to the textual reference
+7. Elaborate on relevance to the textual reference
-8. supplement the ideas: what the consequences are, the importance to D's project, the implications for Philosophical Thought
+8. Supplement the ideas: what the consequences are, the importance to D's project, the implications for Philosophical Thought
 Concluding line
 ## Part B
 - Relevant, accurate and detailed knowledge of the specified idea/argument/etc. from the text